LucaParsani/Common-Services-Scanning-Script/README.md

 * Port scanning
 * Service identification for key ports
-* Simple, human-readable output to CLI and to file
+* Simple, human-readable output both to CLI and to file
 * Batch mode

 ---